-International Finance Lawrence Krohn TAU International Study Abroad Spring Semester 2022 E-mail: lawrence.krohn@tufts.edu Professor will be available in person after class and before class (if pre-arranged), or through email Course Credits: 3 TAU Semester Credits For course times/days and location, please visit the TAU International web site (Study Abroad Course Offerings and Schedules).
+International Finance Lawrence Krohn Spring Semester 2023 E-mail: Idkrohn@tauex.tau.ac.il Professor will be available in person after class, before class (by prior arrangement) or by e-mail.
+Course Credits: 3 TAU Semester Credits For course times/days and location, please visit the TAU International web site (Study Abroad Course Offerings and Schedules).
 Please note that all information below is subject to change and/or adjustment as necessary.
-Course Description (Summary) We present national income accounting frameworks, then theories of international finance (often known, more accurately, as international or open-economy macroeconomics) and apply them to shed light on important recent global economic events and contemporary cross-border policy issues.
+Course Description (Summary) We present national income accounting frameworks, then theories of international finance (often known as international or open-economy macroeconomics) and apply them to shed light on important recent global economic events and contemporary cross-border policy issues.
 The course begins with a review of national income accounting in the open economy, including study of the trade, current and financial accounts in the balance of payments.
 The issues to be examined thereafter include exchange rate determination in the short run (asset approach, uncovered interest parity) and long run (how changes in exchange rates relate to money growth and inflation), the role of exchange rates in producing and containing short-run variations in output (Keynesian output and income determination).
-The advantages and disadvantages of fixed-rate, floating-rate and hybrid currency regimes, the causes and consequences of sizable current account imbalances and their implications for nations' net international asset positions, currency unions, exemplified by the genesis and experience of Europe's single currency, the roles of international money and capital markets, problems of financial regulation in an integrated world, cross-border economic problems unique to emerging market economies and the role played by global financial markets and institutions in the economic crises of 2008 and 2020.
+The advantages and disadvantages of fixed-rate, floating-rate and hybrid currency regimes, the causes and consequences of sizable current account imbalances and their implications for nations' net international asset positions, currency unions, exemplified by the genesis and experience of Europe's single currency, the roles of international money and capital markets, cross-border economic problems unique to emerging market economies and the role played by global financial markets and institutions in the economic crises of 2008 and 2020.
 These topics, of course, all relate to each other.
-We will also digress periodically (notably in the context of Chapters 3 and 9) to discuss at the firm (in contrast to the macroeconomic) level the financial decisions that collectively constitute the most important generator of cross-border financial (capital) flows.
-Tel Aviv University International Carter Building, Room 108, Tel Aviv 6997801, Israel Tel: +972-3-640-8118 Fax: +972-3-6409582 www.international.tau.ac.il

 Course Requirements and Expectations There are no prerequisites.
 Though the course is suitable for all TAU International students, those who have some prior familiarity with macroeconomics will find it initially more manageable.
-Students are assumed to be comfortable with high school algebra and the use of graphs for simple economic modeling.
+Students are assumed to be comfortable with high school level algebra and the use of graphs for simple economic modeling.
 Encouraged in class at any time: questions on the material under discussion.
 Discouraged - indeed forbidden - at all times: any use whatsoever of cell phones or tablets.
-Laptops are welcome for note taking purposes; otherwise they should be closed during class.
+Laptops are Tel Aviv University International welcome for note-taking purposes; otherwise they should be closed during class.
 Punctuality is expected at all times.

-Learning Outcomes

-By course end, students will understand how purely domestic variables like real output (GDP or GNP), national income, interest rates and inflation rates are determined in open economies (those that trade goods, services and assets across borders).
+Learning Outcomes By course end, students will understand how purely domestic variables like real output (GDP or GNP), national income, interest rates and inflation rates are determined in open economies (those that trade goods, services and assets across borders).
 They will also learn how cross-border variables, like a nation's trade, current and financial account balances, exchange rates and the global competitiveness of its tradable goods and services are determined in an open economy (in contrast to the closed economy usually assumed in basic macro courses).

-Emphasis will be placed initially on US oriented-issues, but other regions, notably the euro zone and the less developed world, will ultimately be integrated as well.
-Israel will not be treated explicitly (as it is the subject matter of another TAU International offering).
+Emphasis will be placed initially on US-oriented-issues, but other regions, notably the euro zone and the less developed world, will ultimately be integrated as well.
+Israel will not be treated explicitly (as it is the subject of another TAUI offering).
 This course is meant to serve both 1) students who will one day engage in, or work for employers engaged in, cross-border economic activity, and 2) those who will not, but seek nonetheless a greater ability to understand the discourse of outstanding publications like the Financial Times and Economist (among many others).

-Evaluation Criteria

-Attendance 10%

-Homework submission 5%

-Mid-term examination (closed-book) 30%

-Final examination (open-book) 55%

-Absence Policy

-Please note the TAU International Absence Policy as outlined on the next page.
+Evaluation Criteria Attendance 10% Homework submission 5% Mid-term examination (open-book, taken remotely) 30%, due April 24 Final examination (open-book, taken remotely) 55%, due May 24.